apache/arrow/docs/source/format/CDataInterface.rst

 * No buffer reassembly (data is already exposed in logical Arrow format).
 * Zero-copy by design.
 * Easy to reimplement from scratch.
+* Minimal C definition that can be easily copied into other codebases.
+* Resource lifetime management through a custom release callback.

 Pros of the IPC format vs. the data interface:

 * Works across processes and machines.
 * Allows data storage and persistence.
 * Being a streamable format, the IPC format has room for composing more features (such as integrity checks, compression...).
+* Does not require explicit C data access.

 Data type description -- format strings
 =======================================